ArunaStorage/documentation/docs/get_started/basic_usage/07_How-To-Objects.md

 !!!
 Tip "S3 Presigned download URL"

-    You can also generate presigned URLs on your own for the specific AOS DataPoxy you want to download the Object data from.
+    You can also generate presigned URLs on your own for the specific Aruna DataPoxy you want to download the Object data from.

 ???
 Abstract "Required permissions"